 What if my credit score is below 650?

 If your broker sees that you have a credit score below 650, or even below 600, all hope is not lost!
 There are options you can pursue while working toward a healthier credit profile.

 You can go with subprime lenders.
-Subprime mortgages tend to have steeper rates with 7% or more.
+Subprime mortgages tend to have steeper rates with seven per cent or more.
 Your mortgage broker can navigate these murky waters to find the best option from these subprime lenders.

-It’s typically wise to have a down payment of at least 20%.
-However, lenders will allow a down payment of as little as 5%.
+It’s typically wise to have a down payment of at least 20 per cent.
+However, lenders will allow a down payment of as little as five per cent.
 When your credit score is poor, this goes from a wise move that enables you to receive a better mortgage rate to a necessity for many lenders.

 If you’re able to cobble together a large down payment for your home, it not only ensures you need a smaller mortgage, but it proves to lenders that you’re capable of handling a mortgage.

 How do I achieve a good credit score?

 When building your credit, you want to consider your income and lifestyle.
 It’s important to remember that credit is measured proportionally.
 If you take out a credit card with a $1,000 limit and use $500 at a time, you’ll have a credit usage of 50 per cent , where a $500 usage on a card with a $5,000 limit would put you at a usage of 10 per cent.
 This would make your payment and spending habits around the credit card stay the same while you build your credit score!